 Once you reach the road, just make your way back to wherever you need to be.
 To get back to the coast, take a left, then at the crossroads, take the road ahead to the left and it should lead you back down to the beach.

-Final thoughts on walking to Old Harry Rocks from Swanage and Studland
+Final thoughts on walking to Old Harry Rocks

-If you are short on time and simply want to park up at Studland for quick access to Old Harry, then I would at least recommend that once you reach the rocks, to walk just a little bit further along the coast to get some views down into Swanage.
+If you are short on time, and simply want to park up at Studland for quick access to Old Harry, then I would at least recommend that once you reach the rocks, to walk just a little bit further along the coast to get some views down into Swanage.
 Also, remember to take a peak in the little secret viewpoint 😉

 The Dorset coastline (known as the Jurassic Coast) is a dream to walk and hike along.
 It is my goal to walk all of it.
+Here are a few I recommend:

 For more walking ideas you could check out the Visit Dorset website.